aim-rsf/AIM-ECR-network/ECR-days/Edinburgh-24-Oct/README.md

 Full information on the travel and accommodation funding guidelines and requesting reimbursement can be found [here](https://docs.google.com/document/d/1gzVB4cKMg4jXUPmFYvEs-osCxxMS9w8Mxc1YpbCrgjo/edit#heading=h.fmuzkahh3sk5).

-##Organisation
+## Organisation
 **Organising committee at AIM-CISC**
-- Guillermo Romero Moreno, Chair
+- **Guillermo Romero Moreno**, Chair
-- Imane Guellil, Communication
+- **Imane Guellil**, Communication
-- Paola Galdi, Venue
+- **Paola Galdi**, Venue
-- Chunyu Zheng, Accommodation
+- **Chunyu Zheng**, Accommodation
-- Janice Murray, Support
-- Stella Arakelyan, Support
-- Eleojo Abubakar, Support
+- **Janice Murray, Stella Arakelyan, Eleojo Abubakar, Jake Palmer**, Support
-- Jake Palmer, Support
+- **Lucy McCloughan & Louise Hartley**, legal & finance
+- **Ailsa Barclay & Gregor Hall**, admin support

 This event is being co-organised with the AI for Multiple Long Term Conditions Research Support Facility, hosted by the Alan Turing Institute.
-(Thanks Batool and AIM RSF team for all the help.)
+(Thanks **Batool** and the **AIM RSF team** for all the help.)

-Many thanks to Verena Knerich for delivering the training session at the event and for providing lots of valuable feedback on the planning of the program and materials for the activities.
-Many thanks to Anna Pilz and the Institute of Academic Development at the University of Edinburgh for providing part of the interdisiclinarity training.
+Many thanks to **Verena Knerich** for delivering the training session at the event and for providing lots of valuable feedback on the planning of the program and materials for the activities.
+Many thanks to **Anna Pilz** and the **Institute of Academic Development** at the University of Edinburgh for providing part of the interdisiclinarity training.